yrammos/SublimeLog/README.md

     tail -f ~/.subl.log

-This allows me to selectively view and store the Sublime Editor console stream in real-time, and in a separate window, without having to open and close the console itself.
+This allows me to selectively view and store the Sublime Text console stream in real-time, and in a separate window, without having to open and close the console itself.

 Available under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
 Feel free to modify and redistribute.